smaxand/smaxand.github.io/_pages/research.md

 Identification of structural multivariate GARCH models
 *with C. Hafner and H. Herwartz (2022), [Journal of Econometrics](https://www.sciencedirect.com/science/article/pii/S0304407620302098)*

+Data-driven identification in SVARs – When and how can statistical characteristics be used to unravel causal relationships?
+*with H. Herwartz and A. Lange (2021), [Economic Inquiry](https://onlinelibrary.wiley.com/doi/10.1111/ecin.13035)*

 svars: An R Package for Data-Driven Identification in Multivariate Time Series Analysis